LordYemight/food-recipe/README.md

 1. Clone this repository to your local machine.

-2. Customize the API data source by modifying the API URL and authentication details in the `App.js` file to reflect your specific API and application requirements.

-3. Install the required dependencies by running `npm install` in your terminal.
+2. Install the required dependencies by running `npm install` in your terminal.

 4. Start the development server by running `npm start` in your terminal.